SMKPaterson/CyberSmart/README.md

 # CyberSmart
 # Demo project for CyberSmart Senior QA Automation Engineer
-# lease open the MS Word Test Specification in the "Documentation" folder
+# Please open the MS Word Test Specification in the "Documentation" folder